bencoderus/clipboard-health/Ticket_Breakdown.md

 *   A shift belongs to a facility.

 2. Modify the existing functionality to save custom_id for agents when they are assigned to a shift by the facility admin, and make provision to save the record on the `agent_shift` table.
 You can also make provisions to migrate all the existing data stored into this table.
 When migrating the existing data, since `custom_id` would be null, we can generate a random UUID and save it for the existing records.
+[3 story point].

 3. Update all SQL queries used in getShiftByFacility and generateReport, since the update would break the existing code.
+[1 story point].

 4. Add a new function named generateReportWithAgentCustomId(customIds: array) to generate PDF reports using the `agent_custom_id`.

-5. Add new test cases and fix broken test cases (if there's a function that saves a shift or assigns an agent to a shift, it would be broken since it needs the custom_id now).
+Add new test cases and fix broken test cases (if there's a function that saves a shift or assigns an agent to a shift, it would be broken since it needs the custom_id now).
+[3 story point].